johnliu/git-todo/README.md

 ## Requirements

-- awk or grep (awk is recommended).
+- ack or grep (ack is recommended).
 - python (2.x)